 The market started going berserk in 2008 when the swine flu pandemic occurred.
 Now we are all in a panic over the coronavirus.
 What was started in Wuhan, China is probably a much less potent strain.
-This time the Russians set off a radioactive suitcase bomb with the help of the US.
+This time there was a radioactive suitcase bomb set off with the help of the US.
 It weakened everyone’s immune system and gave them the common cold.
 That gave the Pope ample opportunity to attack the world.

 Be sure to stock up on toilet paper.
 I’m sure the shower stall drain will start backing up soon.